ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: Experiments

-\paragraph{Simple factors can be used to estimate zero-shot CTA performance. } Zero-shot performance is stronger on datasets such as PubchemTables and D4Tables; we attribute this to smaller label spaces, smaller individual sample sizes, and a high degree of intra-column similarity and a low degree of inter-column similarity.
-Amstr, which has more than twice as many labels as the next-largest dataset and a high degree of inter-column similarity (because the vast majority of the labels in the dataset correspond to newspaper articles drawn from the same general distribution), is the most challenging dataset in our suite.
+\myparagraphemph{Simple factors can be used to estimate zero-shot CTA performance.} Zero-shot performance is stronger on datasets such as PubchemTables and D4Tables; we attribute this to smaller label spaces, smaller individual sample sizes, and a high degree of intra-column similarity and a low degree of inter-column similarity.
+Amstr, which has more than twice as many labels as the next-largest dataset and a high degree of inter-column similarity (because the vast majority of the labels in the dataset correspond to newspaper articles drawn from the same general distribution), is the most challenging dataset in our benchmark.

-\paragraph{ArcheType using open-source models is highly competitive with closed-source models.} ArcheType CTA works well with a range of LLMs, small and large, open-source and closed-source.
-Although GPT tends to have the strongest performance, the difference is not very large, and in some cases, GPT underperforms the open-source models.
-Depending on the specifics of the problem, any of the three architectures we test may achieve the best performance.
-This finding argues for the importance of methods which allow for flexibility in the model querying stage.
+\myparagraphemph{ArcheType using open-source models is highly competitive with closed-source models.} ArcheType CTA works well with a range of LLMs, small and large, open-source and closed-source, indicating that CTA benefits from flexibility in the model querying phase.
+Although GPT tends to have the strongest performance, the difference is not very large, and on PubChem and Amstr, GPT underperforms compared to the open-source models.